When your child or teen struggles with disordered or restrictive eating, everyday life for child and parent is hard.

 Treatment for PANS and PANDAS involves a combination of treating the underlying infections, reducing inflammation and behavioral and family support.
 Infections such as streptococcal infections, tick-borne illness, COVID, Epstein-Barr, and toxic sensitivities all need to be addressed.

-The same treatment needs to be applied to the restrictive eating components of PANS and PANDAS.
+The same treatment needs to be applied to address eating disorders with PANDAS/PANS.
 Looking at why your child is restricting their food with a highly literate PANS/PANDAS professional is part of the process.
+Sudden food aversion in adults and children have different underlying reasons and these reasons may vary from person to person.

 ERP therapy for OCD gives parents and children the tools to talk back to their irrational fears.
 And through safe exposure with a highly trained therapist, the irrational fears extinguish over time when parents not only gain tools to do so but understand the neuroscience of OCD.